-The College has successfully gained Foundation Degree Awarding Powers following a rigorous two year scrutiny process.
-This achievement will further support the development and delivery of higher education programmes working closely with local employers to support local regeneration, improving productivity, economic growth & development, greater prosperity, widening participation and increased social mobility.
+After successfully gaining Foundation Degree Awarding Powers in 2017/18, following a rigorous two year scrutiny process the College has developed and approved a number of bespoke Foundation Degrees.
+Working closely with local employers to support local regeneration, improving productivity, economic growth and development, greater prosperity, widening participation and increased social mobility the new programmes were launched in September 2020.